murilo9/minitracker/README.md

 # Minitracker

-- Minitracker is a minimalist habit tracker app.
+Minitracker is a minimalist habit tracker app.

-- It works as a web app as well as a PWA (recommended for best experience).
+It works as a web app as well as a PWA (recommended for best UX).

 ## Users' Guide